Saving Taxes!

 Nature of Assistance -The business loan in-principle approvals are provided from Rs.1 lakh to Rs.5 crores.
 The loans are provided with or without collateral.
 The rate of interest starts from 8.5% onwards.
 The mudra loan in-principle approvals are provided from Rs.10,000 to Rs.10 lakh.

-Banks and other lending institutions offer term loans and working capital loans to MSMEs.
-The working capital loans are offered to MSMEs by banks to fulfil their daily cash requirements.
-The term loans are offered to MSMEs for capital expansion, capital expenditure or buying fixed assets.
+Banks and lending institutions offer term loans and working capital loans to MSMEs.
+Working capital loans help meet daily cash needs, while term loans are for capital expansion, capital expenditure, or purchasing fixed assets.

-Many MSME loans are offered without collateral by banks.
-Some of the banks which offer different loans schemes are State Bank of India, HDFC Bank, ICICI Bank, Axis Bank etc. NBFCs, Small Finance Banks (SFBs), Regional Rural Banks (RRBs) and Micro Finance Institutions are some of the financial institutions that offer loans to MSMEs.
+Many MSME loans are available without collateral.
+Major banks offering these loans include State Bank of India, HDFC Bank, ICICI Bank, and Axis Bank, along with NBFCs, Small Finance Banks (SFBs), Regional Rural Banks (RRBs), and Microfinance Institutions.